 Classification: Herbaceous Perennial

-Habitat: Meadows, old fields, roadsides; tolerates low quality roadside and field soils.
+Habitat: Meadows, old fields, open woods, roadsides; tolerates low quality roadside and field soils.

 Bloom Period: August to September in New England, Mid-Atlantic and upper Midwest states; July to October in southeastern states